andimank/3dg_widget/README.md

 `pip install streamlit`

-Then clone the direcotry, cd into it, and update the calculation files and train the emulator by doing
+Then clone the direcotry, cd into it, and run the widget locally by doing

-  - `python3 Read_calculations_combined_array.py`
-  - `python3 calculations_read_obs.py`
-  - `python3 emulator.py`

-Then run the widget locally by doing

 `streamlit run widget_app.py`